angelleye/paypal-php-library/README.rst

 open /includes/config-sample.php, fill in your own config details, and then save this file as config.php in the same directory.

+You may refer to this `overview video <http://www.angelleye.com/overview-of-php-class-library-for-paypal/>`_ of how to use the library, and there are also samples provided in the /samples directory.

+You may also `contact me directly <http://www.angelleye.com/contact-us/>`_ if you need additional help getting started.
+I offer 30 min of free training for using this library, which is generally plenty to get you up-and-running.

 *********
 Resources
 *********